HSBC Tower Panama City

 The HSBC Tower Soho Mall is a mixed-use building complex in Panama City, Panama.
-Built between 2011 and 2017, the complex consists of three towers with the tallest one standing at 207 m tall with 41 floors, which contains the office function.
-The other two towers share retail and commercial, as well as the hotel functions.
+Built between 2011 and 2017, the complex consists of three towers with the tallest one standing at 207 m tall with 41 floors, which contain offices.
+The other two towers share retail and commercial, as well as a hotel.

 History

 Architecture

 The complex was developed Soho Developers Inc. by under the 'LEED' concept (Leadership in Energy & Environmental Design), which includes a shopping center, a hotel, a casino and two business towers with common access to the commercial areas.
 Tower 1 has a gross floor area of 56300 m2 square meters, 15 high-speed elevators and covered parking.
 The second tower disposes of a total of 30400 m2 square meters and eight elevators.